Miolus/invitechecker-docs/docs/index.md

 ### The best choice to track invites and more with ease.

-Fast invite tracking, with inbuilt welcome messages and fast leaderboards.
+Fast invite tracking, with inbuilt welcome messages and fast leaderboards for discord.
+InviteChecker is an app for the discord chat app.

 ![InviteExample](/assets/img/invites.png) ![GraphExample](/assets/img/graph.png)